mattyriv143/Shidler-FIN321-Project/Stage 1 Deliverable.md

 ## Background & Objectives

 As we invoice in euros but report in dollars, the resulting **FX exposure** leaves us vulnerable to euro depreciation.
 For example, a 5% decline in EUR/USD would reduce our value by around **1.1 million**.
-Our primary objectives should be **stablizing cash inflows** and **protecting profit margins** from unfavorable exchange rate movements, establishing forseeable finacial performance.
+Our primary objectives should be **stabilizing cash inflows** and **protecting profit margins** from unfavorable exchange rate movements, establishing foreseeable financial performance.

 ---

-## Mehtods: Heding Strategies Overview
+## Methods: Hedging Strategies Overview

 We will evaluate three common hedge families: